flatpickles/sketchbook/README.md

 Miscellaneous / notes:

+-   Parameter sorting: use config maybe?
+At least document
 -   FileLoading vs FileParamLoader naming is confusing
 -   Increase hit area for sliders
 -   Default styles and modes, depending on parameter property names (e.g. "bgColor" would use color style by default)